qzapaia/choo-view-app/README.md

   </div>
 `

-// it could be an array also
+// it could be an array also.
 const parentApp = chooViewApp.createApp({
   subAppOne:view,
   subAppTwo:view